IsmailSalehCode/public_ATS-Kiosk-FE/README.md

 - We choose to either Add, Edit or Delete an Attendance Entry.
 ![ATE Actions](https://github.com/user-attachments/assets/9caac3ca-2f87-4316-b00a-d668c17e496e)

 ### 2. Passwords are hashed, but is user data kept pure in transit and at rest?
 If so, how does this meet GDPR requirements?

 **Answer**: All data transmitted between the client and the server is protected via HTTPS.
 In the thesis documentation, we see that the first non-functional requirement for the backend covers exactly this.
 ![HTTPS](https://github.com/user-attachments/assets/cb9a8a12-06ce-4954-8917-3ce7ce877e28)
 Currently, only passwords and password reset tokens are hashed.
 It is also a good practice not to store other data, particularly PII, in its raw form (e.g. phone numbers and email addresses).
 When signing an employment contract, construction workers and managers agree to their data being stored and processed by their employers for the company's business purposes.
-It would be a good idea to add additional notices.
+It would be a good idea to add additional notices in ATS frontend actors.

 ### 3. Can we consider a global errorhandler for Vue.js so that we don't have to catch errors with try-catch blocks?